 Key Stage 5

 We offer A Levels in all three Sciences and our results are excellent.
-We also offer BTEC Level 3 in Applied Science for those considering a career in Science as a technician or laboratory worker.
-This qualification is accepted by many colleges.
+We also offer BTEC Level 3 in Applied Science for those considering a career in Science or healthcare.
+This qualification is accepted by many colleges and universities.